 A stock’s market price in an initial public offering does not necessarily reflect what the shares are worth.
 Investors can get overly excited over a hot new company and push the share price higher than the stock’s actual book value.
-Stock share value is normally based on the tangible value of the underlying assets.
+You can use a number of methods to analyze IPOs, but the stock share value is normally based on the tangible value of the underlying assets.
 By using the balance-sheet information contained in the prospectus, prospective investors can calculate an accurate share value to help determine whether the market has correctly priced the IPO shares.

 Consider the qualitative factors that can affect an IPOs share price.
 For example, market perception can assign a higher value to a high-tech company over a solar-panel manufacturing company because investors are more attracted to high-tech.
 An IPO company can hire well-known and experienced industry personnel to sit on their board of directors, which gives the appearance that the company is led by competent professionals.
 Be aware that although qualitative factors can increase or decrease the market’s perception of what the stock is worth, the actual book value remains unchanged.
 Investors must decide for themselves if the IPO stock is worth purchasing at a market-inflated price.